-Paid Leave for Military Service.
+Paid Leave for Military Service

-Any employee who is a member of the Texas National Guard, Texas State Guard, a reserve component of the United States Armed Forces, or a member of a state or federally authorized Urban Search and Rescue team, is entitled to paid leave when engaged in authorized training or duty orders by proper authority.
-Paid military leave is limited to 15 days each fiscal year.
+Any employee who is a member of the Texas National Guard, Texas State Guard, reserve component of the United States Armed Forces, or a member of a state or federally authorized Urban Search and Rescue Team is entitled to 15 days of paid leave when engaged in authorized training or duty ordered by proper authority.
+An additional seven days of leave per fiscal year are available if called to state active duty in response to a disaster and ordered by proper authority.
 In addition, an employee is entitled to use available state and local personal or sick leave during a time of active military service.

-Re-employment after Military Leave.
+Re-employment after Military Leave